skydive-project/skydive-operator/README.md

 | `exporter.write.s3.secret_key`       | secret key for Object Store autentication       | `admin1234`                                                |
 | `exporter.store.bucket`              | bucket name to be used in Object Store          | `default`                                                  |
 | `exporter.store.objectPrefix`        | prefix of stroed objects                        | `default`                                                  |

+For testing purpuses the default values can be kept, for production environment
+- exporter.write.s3.installLocalMinio should be set to false
+- endpoint should be set to an S3 compatible Object Storage
+- the api_key or access_key and secret_key sould be set (set use_api_key to true, if you provide the api_key)
+- set exporter.store.bucket
+- exporter.store.objectPrefix can be set to simulate a 'directory' location of the collected data inside the bucket.

 The Skydive custom resource can be castomized using the following configuration parameters (and generally using any of the helm configuration parameters defined[https://github.com/skydive-project/skydive-helm](https://github.com/skydive-project/skydive-helm).):